 But when it comes to rebuilding apps from scratch, especially, for startups — it can drill a huge hole into their pockets (from the context of budgets).
 And, this is precisely why apps are not given as much importance as they should be given.
 The biggest reason is developing for different platforms takes time, money and resources.

-Hence, we recommended cross-platform to The Ken to ensure the subscribers get consistent experience across platform but without the company spending a fortune on development costs.
+Hence, we recommended cross-platform to The Ken to ensure the subscribers get a consistent experience across platforms but without the company spending a fortune on development costs.

 The Ken team was exceptionally happy with the results produced.
 Most importantly, we were thrilled to work on a subscription based business news app development allowing us to deepen our expertise across sectors.